idrori/mathQ/code/README.md

 This step labels each program generated via few-shot learning to evaluate Codex's performance.

 \
-Figures: directory figures contains code and data that reproduce the figures in the paper.
+Figures: this sub-directory contains code and data that reproduces the figures in the paper.